envoyproxy/data-plane-api/STYLE.md

   value like `TYPE_NAME_UNSPECIFIED = 0`, and treat it as an error.
 This design pattern forces developers to explicitly choose the correct enum value for their use case, and avoid misunderstanding of the default behavior.

+## Package organization

+API definitions are layered hierarchically in packages from top-to-bottom:

+- `envoy.service` contains gRPC definitions of supporting services;
+- `envoy.config` contains definitions for service configuration, filter configuration, and bootstrap;
+- `envoy.api.v2` contains definitions for EDS, CDS, RDS, LDS, and top-level resources such as `Cluster`;
+- `envoy.api.v2.endpoint`, `envoy.api.v2.cluster`, `envoy.api.v2.route`,
+`envoy.api.v2.listener`, `envoy.api.v2.ratelimit` define sub-messages of the top-level resources;
+- `envoy.api.v2.core` and `envoy.api.v2.auth` hold core definitions consumed
+throughout the API.

+Dependencies are enforced from top-to-bottom using visibility constraints in the build system to prevent circular dependency formation.
+Package group `//envoy/api/v2:friends` selects consumers of the core API package (services and configs) and is the default visibility for the core API packages.
+The default visibility for services and configs should be `//docs` (proto documentation tool).